How to Detect and Prevent iGaming Affiliate Fraud as an Operator

 Suspicious traffic

 Noticing a huge increase in traffic may sound good.
-But it is crucial for operators to not forget to enhance their trackers.
-The number one thing that operators must do before turning to iGaming affiliate marketing is implementing forms of identifying their traffic sources.
+But it is crucial for operators not to forget to enhance their trackers.
+The number one thing that operators must do before turning to iGaming affiliate marketing is to implement forms of identifying their traffic sources.
 After all, the knowledge of which affiliate was responsible for which portion of the company’s traffic is vital for the iGaming affiliate marketing system to work.
-Suspicious traffic is the first red flag signaling a corporation with a fraudulent iGaming affiliate fraud.
+Suspicious traffic is the first red flag signaling a corporation with fraudulent iGaming affiliate fraud.

 Multi-accounting